How to Talk to Your Children About the News

 No matter what the age of your child, watch for significant and lasting behavioral change from your child when they’ve heard about a tragedy.
 If these steps are not working to reassure and help your child feel safe, it might be time to seek some professional help.

 Questions?
-Contact Michelle at [email protected]
+Contact Michelle!

-By: Michelle Beyer, LPC-Intern
+Written By: Michelle Beyer, LPC

 Categories